hmasoumi-1/SSP2023-OMP/README.md

 # SSP2023-OMP
-This repository contains the MATLAB codes to reproduce the results in the SSP 2023 paper
+This repository contains the MATLAB codes to reproduce the results in the SSP 2023 paper:

 H. Masoumi, M. Verhaegen, and N. J. Myers, “Analysis of orthogonal matching pursuit for compressed sensing in practical settings,” in Proc.
 IEEE Statistical Signal Process.
 Workshop (SSP), pp. 170–174, 2023.